pypa/distlib/docs/internals.rst

 packages stored in the file system. ``ZipResourceFinder`` will be a subclass of ``ResourceFinder``.

-Since there is no loader for file system packages, the registry will come with the following mappings:
+Since there is no loader for file system packages when the C-based import system is used, the registry will come with the following mappings:

 * ``type(None)`` -> ``ResourceFinder``
+* ``_frozen_importlib.SourceFileLoader -> ``ResourceFinder``
 * ``zipimport.zipimporter`` -> ``ZipResourceFinder``

 Users of the API can add new or override existing mappings using the following